 What does the new wine represent?

-The new wine represents Godās love and the Gospel message.
-This is the message of salvation that Jesus brought to the world at the time He spoke this parable and the same message He has for us today.
+The new wine represents Godās love and the Gospel message that is poured into us.
+This is the message of salvation that Jesus brought to the world.Ā

 What does the old wine represent?